cloudscene-dev/hydra-php-sdk/docs/Api/AdminApi.md

 ### HTTP request headers

- - **Content-Type**: Not defined
+ - **Content-Type**: application/json, application/x-www-form-urlencoded
  - **Accept**: application/json

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **revokeAuthenticationSession**
-> revokeAuthenticationSession($user)
+> revokeAuthenticationSession($subject)

-Invalidates a user's authentication session
+Invalidates all login sessions of a certain user Invalidates a subject's authentication session

-This endpoint invalidates a user's authentication session.
-After revoking the authentication session, the user has to re-authenticate at ORY Hydra.
+This endpoint invalidates a subject's authentication session.
+After revoking the authentication session, the subject has to re-authenticate at ORY Hydra.
 This endpoint does not invalidate any tokens.

 ### Example
 ```php